mghanim81/avicennia-marina-morphometrics-gcc/README.md

 This repository contains the processed dataset and analysis pipeline used in the study:

-"Quantitative Morphometric Analysis of Avicennia marina Leaves Across the GCC Using Image-Based Shape and Fourier Descriptors"
+"Leaf morphological variation in Avicennia marina across the Gulf Cooperation Council: a quantitative morphometric analysis"

 ## Dataset contents